utk1college/AssetTrace/README.md

 ## Roadmap

-Persisted objections with notifications, AI analysis of context videos, downloadable PDF condition reports, indexed queries, push notifications for handover steps, and more asset types such as cars.
+Persisted objections with notifications, downloadable PDF condition reports, indexed queries, push notifications for handover steps, and more asset types such as cars.

 ## Team